Machine Learning Force Fields: Challenges

-Contrary to electrostatics, accounting for dispersion interactions is not as straightforward.
-First, the exact physical form of dispersion interactions is still debated and a variety of approximate schemes have been proposed.\cite{hermann2017first} Second, dispersion corrections typically depend on coefficients computed from atomic polarizabilities as local properties.
-Unfortunately, these are not as amenable to ML driven partitioning, as the corresponding quantum mechanical observable is the molecular polarizability.
-In contrast to charges derived from dipole moments (a vector quantity), molecular polarizabilities are scalars and offer insufficient constraints to a purely data driven partitioning.
-Because of these reasons, ML approaches often rely on the same empirical pair-wise potentials employed in correcting density functional theory computations.\cite{morawietz2013density,uteva2017interpolation,unke2019}
+Contrary to electrostatics, accounting for dispersion interactions is not as straightforward, because the exact physical form of dispersion interactions is still debated and a variety of approximate schemes have been proposed.\cite{hermann2017first} In addition, dispersion corrections typically depend on coefficients computed from atomic polarizabilities as local properties.
+The corresponding quantum mechanical observable is the molecular polarizability tensor.
+In contrast to charges (scalars) derived from dipole moments (a vector quantity), predicting molecular polarizabilities requires rotationally equivariant ML models.\cite{wilkins2019accurate} Because of this, many ML approaches rely on the same empirical pair-wise dispersion potentials employed for correcting density functional theory computations.\cite{morawietz2013density,uteva2017interpolation,unke2019}

 To summarize, local ML architectures are a promising approach towards transferable and scalable models, but they have a number of drawbacks which will still need to be addressed in the future.
 Promising alternative approaches to achieve transferability are ML models based directly on electronic structure methods, i.e.\ ``semi-empirical ML''\cite{li2018density,zubatyuk2019machine,stohr2020accurate} and models for electron density and Hamiltonians\cite{schutt2019unifying}.
 These approaches express fundamental quantum chemical quantities in a local representation, e.g.\ Hamiltonian matrix elements in an atomic orbital basis.
 Non-locality can then be introduced via the ``correct'' mathematical mechanism, e.g.\ matrix diagonalization in the case of Hamiltonians.
 This physically motivated structure allows such models to recover a wide range of interactions while still being transferable.
 They are also better suited to predict intensive properties of molecules (whose magnitude is independent of system size), where assuming additive atomic contributions is not valid.
 A downside of such models compared to conventional ML-FFs is the increased computational cost due to the additional matrix operations.